 Vermont Beauty

-Vermont Beauty is supposed to have originated in the nursery of Benjamin Macomber, Grand Isle, Vermont, more than forty years before 1921.
+Vermont Beauty is supposed to have originated in the nursery of Benjamin Macomber, Grand Isle, Vermont, more than forty years ago (as of Hedrick's 1921 account).
 Macomber maintained a small nursery, and this pear was one of several hundreds planted for stock.
 The tree was budded in the usual manner, but the bud failed to grow, and the original tree was allowed to stand without another budding.
 After the variety fruited, it attracted so much attention that Macomber propagated it.
 Later, it was introduced by W. P. Rupert and Son, Seneca, New York.
 The American Pomological Society, recognizing its worth, added the variety to its fruit-catalog in 1899.

-There has long been doubt as to whether Vermont Beauty is distinct from Forelle.
-Careful comparison has been made of the fruit- and tree-characters of the two sorts, and it is found that they are so closely allied as to be indistinguishable.
+There has long been doubt in the minds of writers as to whether Vermont Beauty is distinct from Forelle.
+Hedrick (1921) reports that careful comparison was made of the fruit- and tree-characters of the two sorts, and it was found that they are so closely allied as to be indistinguishable.
 It is possible that a tree of the old German pear may have found its way into Macomber's nursery and received the new name.

 Tree

-Medium in size, vigorous, upright-spreading, dense-topped, hardy, productive.
-Trunk stocky, shaggy.
-Branches zigzag, reddish-brown, thinly overspread with gray scarf-skin, with numerous large lenticels.
-Branchlets very thick, long, reddish-brown mingled with green, thickly covered with ash-gray scarf-skin near the tips, smooth, glabrous except near the ends of the new growth, sprinkled with numerous small, roundish, conspicuous, raised lenticels.
+Branchlets (Hedrick 1921): very thick, long, reddish-brown mingled with green, thickly covered with ash-gray scarf-skin near the tips, smooth, glabrous except near the ends of the new growth, sprinkled with numerous small, roundish, conspicuous, raised lenticels.

 Fruit

-Cavity: Extremely small or lacking; the flesh folded up around the base of the stem, occasionally lipped.
+Cavity: Extremely small or lacking, the flesh folded up around the base of the stem, occasionally lipped (Hedrick 1921, 1922).
+Budd-Hansen 1914 describes a slight cavity raised on one side.

 Calyx: Small, open; lobes separated at the base, short, narrow, acute.